NightfallRollup/nightfall-phase2ceremony/README.md

 - `AWS_ACCESS_KEY_ID` - You need to provide an AWS access key for your own AWS environment, so github can invalidate your cloudfront cache
 - `AWS_SECRET_ACCESS_KEY` - Same thing
-- `TF_API_TOKEN` - The terraform cloud token, so the terraform process runs there

 In terraform cloud, you need the following variables in "variable sets":